Tag: thyroid | Page 3 | Shop Thyroid Support Supplements for Hypothyroidism, Hashimoto's & Hyperthyroidism

 Why Free T3 & Total T3 are the Most Important Thyroid Lab Tests

 The free T3 and total T3 lab tests are among the most important for evaluating thyroid function in your body.
 These tests give vital information as to how your body is processing thyroid hormones.
-And they give you information about the hormone which is responsible for activating your cells and turning on your genes.
+And they give you information about the hormone that is responsible for activating your cells and turning on your genes.
 These …

 Read the Full Article